toolstack/schedule-posts-calendar/readme.txt

 == Changelog ==
 = 5.2 =
 * Release date: TBD
-* Updated calendar code to v4.6.
+* Updated calendar code to v5.1.
+* Fixed bug where post dates at the end of a month would wrap if the current month had lest days in it.
+* Fixed PHP warning if the options had not yet been saved.

 = 5.1 =
 * Release date: February 5, 2016